-After completion of the course, the student will be able to: CO1: Understand and relate the key concepts in ecology with emphasis on historical perspective, role of physical factors and concept of limiting factors.
-CO2: Understand and explain the population attributes; population growth models and population interactions and to understand and describe the community characteristics and ecological succession CO3: Understand and describe the different ecosystems, food chains, energy flow & efficiency; biogeochemical cycles.
+On completion of the course student will be able: CO1-To understand and relate the key concepts in ecology with emphasis on historical perspective, role of physical factors and concept of limiting factors.
+CO2- To understand and explain the population attributes; population growth models and population interactions and to understand and describe the community characteristics and ecological succession CO3- To understand and describe the different ecosystems, food chains, energy flow & efficiency; biogeochemical cycles.

-CO4: Learn and relate the application of the basic principles of ecology in wildlife conservation and management.
+CO4- To learn and relate the application of the basic principles of ecology in wildlife conservation and management.

 SEMESTER - II

 ZOO CC203: Non-chordates II: Coelomates

-Course Outcomes:
+Course Outcome:

-After completion of the course, the student will be able to: CO1: Classify and compare phylum Annelida, Arthropoda, Mollusca and Echinodermata.
+On completion of the course student will be able: CO1- Classify and compare phylum Annelida, Arthropoda, Mollusca and Echinodermata.

-CO2: Understand and describe Excretion in Annelida; Vision and Respiration in Arthropoda; Metamorphosis in Insects; Social life in bees and termites.
-CO3: Understand and describe Respiration in Mollusca; Torsion and detorsion in Gastropoda; Pearl formation in bivalves.
+CO2 Understand and describe Excretion in Annelida; Vision and Respiration in Arthropoda; Metamorphosis in Insects; Social life in bees and termites.
+CO3- Understand and describe Respiration in Mollusca; Torsion and detorsion in Gastropoda; Pearl formation in bivalves.

-CO4: Understand and describe the Water-vascular system in Asteroidea; Larval forms in Echinodermata.
+CO4- Understand and describe the Water-vascular system in Asteroidea; Larval forms in Echinodermata.

 SEMESTER - II

 ZOO CC204 : Cell Biology

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Understand the structures and purposes of basic components of Prokaryotic and Eukaryotic cells.
+On completion of the course student will be able to: CO 1- Understand the structures and purposes of basic components of Prokaryotic and Eukaryotic cells.

-CO2: Understand the structures and functions of Plasma Membrane, Endomembrane System and Cytoskeleton.
+CO2- Understand the structures and functions of Plasma Membrane.
+Endomembrane System and Cytoskeleton.

-CO3: Understand the detailed structure of Mitochondria and how energy is produced by it through the Respiratory chain.
+CO3- Understand the detailed structure of Mitochondria and how energy is produced by it through the Respiratory chain.

-CO4: Understand the detailed structure of Nucleus and its associated structures, Cell Division, Cell Cycle and Cell Signaling.
+CO4- Understand the detailed structure of Nucleus and its associated structures.
+Cell Division, Cell Cycle and Cell Signaling.

 ZOO GE101: Animal Diversity

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:

-After completion of the course, the student will be able to: CO1: Understand and describe the features of Protista, Porifera, Radiata, Acoelomates and Pseudocoelomates.
+On completion of the course student will be able:

+CO1- Understand and describe the features of Protista, Porifera, Radiata,

+Acoelomates and Pseudocoelomates.

-CO2: Understand and describe the features of Arthropoda, Mollusca and coelomate deuterostomes.
+CO2 - Understand and describe the features of Arthropoda, Mollusca and coelomate deuterostomes.

-CO3: Understand and describe the features of Protochordates, Pisces and Amphibia.
+CO3- Understand and describe the features of Protochordates, Pisces and Amphibia.

-CO4: Understand and describe the features of Reptiles, Aves and Mammalia.
+CO4- Understand and describe the features of Reptiles, Aves and Mammalia.

 SEMESTER - II

 ZOO GE202: Environment and Public Health

 (Theory :4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: Acquire knowledge about various sources of environmental hazards, their risk assessment, fate of toxic and persistent substances in the environment.
-CO2: Understand the factors of Climate change like Greenhouse gases, Global warming, Acid rain, Ozone layer destruction and Effect of Climate change on public health.
+On completion of the courses student will be able to: CO 1- Acquire knowledge about various sources of environmental hazards, their risk assessment, fate of toxic and persistent substances in the environment.
+CO 2- Understand the factors of Climate change like Greenhouse gases, Global warming, Acid rain, Ozone layer destruction and Effect of Climate change on public health.

-CO3: Know about the sources and effects of Air, Water and Noise Pollution and their control methods, Waste Management Technologies, Bhopal Gas Tragedy, Chernobyl Disaster, Seveso Disaster and Three Mile Island Accident and their aftermath.
-CO4: Understand the causes, symptoms and control of Diseases like- Tuberculosis, Asthma, Silicosis, Asbestosis, Cholera, Minamata, Arsenicosis and Fluorosis.
-SEMESTER - III ZOO CC305: Diversity of Chordates (Theory :4 credits + Practical: 2 credits) Course Outcomes:
+CO 3- Know about the sources and effects of Air, Water and Noise Pollution and their control methods, Waste Management Technologies, Bhopal Gas Tragedy, Chernobyl Disaster, Seveso Disaster and Three Mile Island Accident and their aftermath.
+CO 4- Understand the causes, symptoms and control of Diseases like- Tuberculosis, Asthma, Silicosis, Asbestosis, Cholera, Minamata, Arsenicosis and Fluorosis.
+SEMESTER - III ZOO CC305: Diversity of Chordates (Theory :4 credits + Practical: 2 credits) Course outcome:

-After completion of the course, the student will be able to: CO1: Understand the General Characteristics and Classification of Hemichordata, Urochordata and Cephalochordata, the Larval forms of Protochordata and Retrogressive Metamorphosis in Urochordata.
+On completion of the courses student will be able to: CO1- To understand the General Characteristics and Classification of Hemichordata, Urochordata and Cephalochordata, the Larval forms of Protochordata and Retrogressive Metamorphosis in Urochordata.

-CO2: Acquire knowledge about the General Characters and Classification of Agnatha, Pisces and Amphibia.
+CO2- To acquire knowledge about the General Characters and Classification of Agnatha, Pisces and Amphibia.

-CO3: Understand the General Characteristics and Classification of Reptilia, Aves and Mammals, Biting Mechanism in Snakes, Flight Adaptations in Birds and Migration in Birds.
+CO3- To understand the General Characteristics and Classification of Reptilia, Aves and Mammals, Biting Mechanism in Snakes, Flight Adaptations in Birds and Migration in Birds.

-CO4: know about the Zoogeographical Realms and Characteristic Fauna.
+CO4- To know about the Zoogeographical Realms and Characteristic Fauna.

 SEMESTER - III

-ZOO CC306 : Animal Physiology: Controlling and Coordinating Systems
+ZOO CC306: Animal Physiology: Controlling and Coordinating Systems

-(Theory :4 credits + Practical: 2 credits)
+(Theory: 4 credits + Practical: 2 credits)

-Course Outcomes:
+Course outcome:

-After completion of the course, the student will be able to: CO1: know about different types of Tissues, Bone and Cartilage, Muscles and physiology of Muscle Contraction.
+On completion of the courses student will be able to: CO1- To know about different types of Tissues, Bone and Cartilage, Muscles and physiology of Muscle Contraction.